 What is a tree sequence?#

 A succinct tree sequence, or “tree sequence” for short, represents the ancestral relationships between a set of DNA sequences.
-Tree sequences are based on fundamental biological principles of inheritance, DNA duplication, and recombination; they can be created by evolutionary simulation or by inferring genealogies from empirical DNA data.
+Tree sequences are based on fundamental biological principles of inheritance, DNA duplication, mutation, and recombination; they can be created by evolutionary simulation or by inferring genealogies from empirical DNA data.

 How to think about tree sequences#